 If I could meet-up with that host family again, I’d be curious to learn if they still hold the views that they once did.
 I would share them what these resolutions mean to me.
 I would also hope that our discussion of race and racism could be less heated than it was then.

-Grace Yia-Hei Kao is Associate Professor of Ethics at Claremont School of Theology in the Claremont Lincoln University Consortium.
+Grace Yia-Hei Kao is Associate Professor of Ethics at Claremont School of Theology.
 She is the author of Grounding Human Rights in a Pluralist World (Georgetown University Press, 2011) and is currently working on a second book project on Asian American Christian Ethics.
 She is also co-editing a volume with Rebecca Todd Peters that is tentatively entitled “Encountering the Sacred: A Theological Exploration of Women’s Lives.”
 You can read more about her work on her website.

 Categories: Academy, Asian American, Chinese American, Christianity, civil rights, Ethics, General, institutional racism, Race and Ethnicity, racial discrimination, racial-ethnic minorities, Social Justice, Taiwanese American